|On this page|

 With no inputs, specify a video file to extract images from.

-outputs representing video files, the node will extract for each incoming work item.
-Set the Video parameter to
+output, the node will extract for each incoming work item.

-This node generates one work item to extract all images for each input video.
+This node generates one work item to extract all images from the input video.
 (It does not generate separate work items for each frame.)
 The

 output of the work item is an array of output file names.
 If you want to wire the output to nodes that expect separate work items per file, use the Work Item Expand node to split out the output files in the work item(s).